RobertMartinez/robertmartinez.github.io/recommendations.md

 permalink: /recommendations/
 ---

-I post recommendations here when I get asked more than once what I use for X.
+I post recommendations here when I get asked more than once what I use for "X".
+None of these are paid links.

 Changelog:

+* 11/7/2016: Added a graveyard section for tools I no longer recommend, added CAD Review tool (Fusion 360), Podcast (Reply All)
 * 1/11/2016: Added Radiolab and Freakenomics podcat episodes.
 Added Mobile Apps section.

 <h3>Blogging</h3>